drlukeallen/NCD-Policy-Implementation/README.md

 # NCD-Policy-Implementation
 Data and replication code for regression analyses for "Implementation of non-communicable policies from 2015 to 2020: a geopolitical analysis of 194 countries"

-Journal: _Lancet Global Health_
+Journal: _Lancet Global Health_.
-Authors: Luke Allen, Hampus Holmer, and Simon Wigley
+Authors: Luke Allen, Hampus Holmer, and Simon Wigley.

 Draft: 1 August 2021